danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="phone.getGroupCallJoinAs.html" name="phone.getGroupCallJoinAs">Get a list of peers that can be used to join a group call, presenting yourself as a specific user/channel: phone.getGroupCallJoinAs</a>

-* <a href="channels.getSponsoredMessages.html" name="channels.getSponsoredMessages">Get a list of sponsored messages: channels.getSponsoredMessages</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getWebMessage" name="getWebMessage">Get a message to show to the user when starting the bot: getWebMessage</a>

 * <a href="payments.getPaymentForm.html" name="payments.getPaymentForm">Get a payment form: payments.getPaymentForm</a>